summaryInfo/nsst/README.md

 ## Features
 * Quite fast rendering
     * Almost same latency as `XTerm`, which is a lot faster than other modern terminals
-    * Scrolling performance is higher than most other terminals measured on my system
+    * Scrolling performance is on par with fastest terminals my system (`alacritty` and `urxvt`)
 * Small size and almost no dependencies
 * Uses xcb as X11 interface library
-    * So it is faster and more lightweight
+    * A litle bit faster because of its asyncrony
     * `size` including all loaded shared libs is only 80% of `st` on my system
-* Most escape sequences are already implemented
+* Most escape sequences from XTerm are implemented
 * Full keyboard mode from XTerm
+* Syncronous updates DCS
-* OSC 13001 "Set background opacity"
+* `OSC 13001 ; Po ST` "Set background opacity to `Po`"
 * Multiple terminal windows
-    * This would be extended to full daemon mode
+    * This would be extended to full daemon mode later
     * `Shift-Ctrl-N` is default keybinding
 * Configuration with Xrmdb and command line arguments
 * MIT-SHM and XRender backends (compile time option)
 * Compiles with `-flto` by default
 * No warnings with `-Wall -Wextra` (except `-Wimplicit-fallthrough`)
+* Rewraps text on resize (can be disabled by setting `--rewrap`/`rewrap` to false)

 See TODO file for things that are to be implemented.